Skip to content

 modify_config(key: str, value) -> None

-Modify a specific radio configuration parameter.
+Modifies a specific radio configuration parameter.

-:param str key: The configuration parameter key to modify. :param object value: The new value to set for the parameter. :raises ValueError: If the key is not recognized or invalid for the current radio type.
+If the key is not recognized or invalid for the current radio type.

 receive